CSA Fraternal Life is America's oldest fraternal benefit society, and was established to help those in need.

 Kropik Scholarship

-participation in his or her lodge's charitable causes.
-Based on the student's record of volunteer work and fraternal good works within our
+and participation in his or her lodge's charitable causes.
+Based on the student's record of volunteer work and fraternal good works within

 Fraternalist of the Year